ZakFarmer/php-rs/README.md

 ## Contributing

 Although this project isn't intended to be anything consequential and certainly won't ever be used in production, contributions for educational purposes or to address small issues are always welcome.

+Of course!
+Here's a new section you can add to your `README.md`:

+## Disclaimer

+This project is an independent work and is not affiliated with, endorsed by, or sponsored by the official PHP development team or the PHP Group.
+The interpreter has been created for experimental and educational purposes only.